-The Company announced in August 2013 and again in September 2013 the intersection of massive to semi-massive sulphide mineralization at Imiak Hill.
+In August and September of 2013 the Company announced the intersection of massive to semi-massive sulphide mineralization at Imiak Hill.
 Hole MQ-13-026 intersected this mineralization between 142 and 159 m vertically below surface and subsequently hole MQ-13-028 extended the mineralization to 185 m below surface, the deepest intercept at Imiak Hill to date.